alvinng4/Gravity-Simulator/README.md

 ```
 Name, Number of objects, [m1, m2], [x1, y1, z1, ..., vx1, vy1, vz1, ...]
 ```

+### Output animation in .gif

+You may output the trajectory in 2D / 3D as an animation in .gif.
+The output file would be stored in `gravity_plot/result`.

+To generate the animation, the program would ask for the following information:
+* FPS: Frames per second
+* Plot every nth point
+* File name without extension
+* Dots per inch (dpi): this would affect the resolution

 ### Saving the data
 After each simulation, the program would ask if you want to save the data.